Astronomy

 The College of Liberal Arts & Sciences offers a BA and a BS in Astronomy.
 Astronomy is the physical study of stars and stellar systems in the observable universe, its origin, physical properties, changes, and the distribution of its physical phenomena.
 Astronomy is applied physics, applied using the tools of advanced mathematics, the technology of modern telescopes, and state-of-the-art computer software.
 An astronomer observes, analyzes, interprets and reports findings.

-Astronomy Department website
+Physics and Astronomy Department website

 Sample of Related Skills